This exclusive content is part of our Healthy Conversations in Hearing Wellness series. Read the content below, or download a PDF to print and share.

 Good for you!
 You’ve decided to finally make that appointment and get your hearing checked.
 Choosing an audiologist can be daunting, but our Audiologist Interview

 Guide makes it easier.
 Remember, the audiologist works for you, they should be

 knowledgeable, caring, reputable, and a good fit for your hearing needs.

 Get a referral

 Your “interview” process actually begins before making your first appointment.
-To find a good audiologist, ask friends and family for referrals.
+You can start your search for an audiologist with the Find an Audiologist tool on Akoio.com.
+You can also ask friends and family for referrals.
 Nothing beats “word of mouth” referrals—even for audiologists.
 In our digital age, you can ask friends and family by simply posting on Facebook.
 You may also want to get a referral from your family physician.

 Check their reputation

 As you discover candidates, be sure to look online for patient reviews about the

 audiologist and their practice.
 Independent reviews are often found on Google and